 We are always striving to do more.
 At Alzheimer's Society, we believe that research funding organisations have a key role to play in keeping excellent female researchers in the field.

-We are continuously evaluating our research funding schemes to remove any gender-based bias and support women in research.
+We are continuously evaluating our research funding schemes to remove any gender-based bias.

 We know the majority of women with STEM qualifications do not have a career in the field, unlike their male counterparts.
 This means that the fields of science, technology, engineering and mathematics are haemorrhaging talent.